nayana-thapa/projectGolang/README.md

 # projectGolang

-I started with this project in my intial days of learning Golang.
+I started with this project in my initial days of learning Golang.